MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 and Mathematics from the same institution in 2022, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.

-This webpage is last updated on **2022/11/16**.
+This webpage is last updated on **2022/12/7**.

 ## Research Interest

 I'm mainly interested in the research of Natural Language Processing, and I'm actively researching in:

 - Commonsense Reasoning via Conceptualization
-- NLP Discovery in E-Commerce Domain
+- Natural Language Processing for E-Commerce Domain
-- Commonsense Knowledge Graph Attack/Defense

 ## Education

 **Hong Kong University of Science and Technology [(HKUST)](https://hkust.edu.hk/)**

 - Doctor of Philosophy in Computer Science and Engineering,  *Sep.
 2022 -- Jun.
 2026 (Expected)*
 - Bachelor Degree in Computer Science and Mathematics,  *Sep.
 2018 -- Jun.
-2022*
+2022*, *First Class Honors*

 **Beijing No.8 Middle School [(BJBZ)](http://www.no8ms.bj.cn/)**